Article

 Order for six "TRENZ VEGA"

 At the beginning of May, the organization responsible for pilot transfers in the area then commissioned the production of six devices for all pilot boats in the region.
-The delivery of the "TRENZ VEGA" AIS hubs will take place in June 2024.
+The delivery of the "TRENZ VEGA" AIS hubs was in June 2024.
 The installation of the devices can be easily carried out by the local technical staff themselves.

-The TRENZ VEGA AIS Hub will now also become an independent product of TRENZ and will be available for purchase by other customers from June 2024.
+The TRENZ VEGA AIS Hub will now also become an independent product of TRENZ and will be available from now.

 Join the conversation...